Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

 In summary, there are multiple possible non-overlapping categorical groupings of the exposure measurements that may be of scientific or pragmatic interest.
 In practice, often one of these groupings will be used to subset the data to be analyzed separately for each group.
 Typically, for example, mixtures of exposure data will be divided into subsets according to the exposure source, pathway, or chemical class, and each subset will be analyzed separately.
 This delineation is often chosen for practical reasons as the data may be thought to be too high-dimensional to analyze all exposures jointly.
 Moreover, it is useful for designing policy to draw conclusions using this class-information as class-specific research strategies are commonly implemented by the government \citep[e.g., ][]{EPA2021}.
 Although interpretive implications are useful, it is not clear a priori which grouping of variables is most relevant for accurately representing the cross-exposure covariance matrix.
 These current standards for analyses may be ignoring important across-group correlations.

-To resolve this ambiguity, in analyzing the TESIE data, we include all relevant meta covariates using our proposed covariance meta regression framework.
-In particular, we model all 42 chemical exposure measurements jointly and utilize the following combination of continuous and categorical variables as meta covariates: Chemical class membership, exposure assessment tool, chemical name, vapor pressure, and high production volume indicator.
-Because this analysis includes the continuous meta covariate vapor pressure, it is a more flexible version of the CMR model discussed in Section \ref{multiple_cat_case} as it incorporates multiple categorical meta covariates, two of which represent row and column membership of what could be viewed as matrix-variate data, namely, repeated measurements of a multivariate response.
+To resolve this ambiguity, in analyzing the TESIE data, we include all relevant \red{outcome features} using our proposed \red{feature aware} covariance meta regression framework.
+In particular, we model all 42 chemical exposure measurements jointly and utilize the following combination of continuous and categorical variables as \red{outcome features}: Chemical class membership, exposure assessment tool, chemical name, vapor pressure, and high production volume indicator.
+Because this analysis includes the continuous \red{outcome feature} vapor pressure, it is a more flexible version of the FACE model discussed in Section \ref{multiple_cat_case} as it incorporates multiple categorical meta covariates, two of which represent row and column membership of what could be viewed as matrix-variate data, namely, repeated measurements of a multivariate response.

-We proceed with estimating the 42-dimensional covariance matrix with our CMR model and incorporate a group-based meta-variable selection mechanism.
-In particular, we introduce a group generalized ridge-type penalty \citep{Hoerl1970,Yuan2006}.
-Specifically, for meta variable $i\in\{1,...q\}$ belonging to category $c_i\in\{1,...,\tilde{q}\}$ for some grouping of the meta covariates $\tilde{q}\leq q$, we place a ridge-type penalty $l_{c_i}$ on variable $i$'s corresponding coefficient, to be shared with all variables belonging to group $c_i$:
+\red{Because we are incorporating a large number of meta covariates}, we proceed with estimating the 42-dimensional covariance matrix with the FACE model that incorporates a group-based \red{outcome feature regression shrinkage} mechanism.
+In particular, we introduce a \red{group-generalized shrinkage prior motivated by ridge and group-lasso penalized regression} \citep{Hoerl1970,Yuan2006}.
+Specifically, for \red{outcome feature} $i\in\{1,...q\}$ belonging to category $c_i\in\{1,...,\tilde{q}\}$ for some grouping of the \red{outcome features} $\tilde{q}\leq q$, we place a \red{regression penalty} $l_{c_i}$ on variable $i$'s corresponding coefficient, to be shared with all variables belonging to group $c_i$:

+\red{The impact of this regression shrinkage prior is considered in the out of sample prediction experiment in \S 5.2.
+The prediction error is notably larger for the FACE model without this penalty (red nabla in Figure \ref{TESIE_lod}).}